pablopertusa/nuwe_data_ml/README.md

 ## 📤 Submission

-To carry out this challenge, we expect to obtain a file in json format whose name is `predictions.json`, where we will have as key the `Unnamed : 0` column from the test.csv and as value the prediction of the `Insect` , that has as values 0, 1 and 2. predictions.json:
+To carry out this challenge, we expect to obtain a file in json format whose name is `predictions.json`, where we will have as key the `Unnamed : 0` column from the `test.csv`and as value the prediction of the `Insect`, that has as values 0, 1 and 2.
+`predictions.json`:
 ```json
 {
     "target": {